Clinical-Genomics/MIP/documentation/README.md

 ```

 ## Overview

+**N.B.
+MIP is being rewritten in NextFlow as a part of the [nf-core](https://nf-co.re/) project.
+This repo will mainly receive bugfixes as we are focusing our resources on the new pipeline.**
+**You can follow the progress here :point_right: [raredisease](https://github.com/nf-core/raredisease).**

 MIP performs whole genome or target region analysis of sequenced single-end and/or paired-end reads from the Illumina platform in fastq\(.gz\) format to generate annotated ranked potential disease causing variants.